 Farmed shrimp with these certifications usually have a higher price, but that’s because they are of higher quality.
 They also have a high amount of omega-3.
 However, some farmed shrimp might be filled with antibiotics, so you should do your research first.

-Wild shrimp tend to have a low amount of saturated fat, which can be good for your cat, but sometimes they can also contain traces of mercury, a toxic element.
+Wild shrimp tend to have a low amount of saturated fat, which can be good for your cat, but sometimes they can also contain traces of mercury, which is toxic to cats.
 Continual exposure can lead to mercury poisoning, which is another reason to limit the amount of fish that your cat eats.

 There are pros and cons to both farmed shrimp and wild shrimp, but certified farmed shrimp might be the safer choice.